Home Family and home Gradina si gradina de legume How to grow an apple tree

 Bolshaya-yablonya-tsvetyot

-If your site does not have black soil, then it is better to transplant in the spring.
-A similar transplantation time should be chosen if the fall was dry and cold.
-In the spring, it is better to replant the apple tree on a cloudy day.
-On black soil, or, if the autumn is warm, then the transplant can be done in the fall.
+If your site does not have black soil, then it is better to replant in the spring.
+A similar transplant time should be chosen if the autumn was dry and cold.
+In spring, it is better to replant an apple tree on a cloudy day.
+On black soil, or if the autumn is warm, then replanting can be done in the fall.

-1. Prepare the necessary tools that will be needed in the process: ropes, garden supplies, stretchers, water, etc.
+1. Prepare the necessary tools that will be needed in the process: ropes, garden supplies, guy ropes, water, etc.

-2. Prepare a hole where you want to transplant the apple tree.
-Expand the volume of the hole by one and a half times relative to the earthen clod of the treated tree.
-Thoroughly clean the weed pit.
-Treat the entire surface of the pit with organic matter and limestone, if the soil is with a high level of acidity.
+2. Prepare a hole in the place where you want to transplant the apple tree.
+Expand the volume of the pit by one and a half times relative to the earthen coma of the tree being processed.
+Thoroughly clear the pit of weeds.
+Treat the entire surface of the pit with organic matter and limestone if the soil has a high level of acidity.

 3. Prepare the pegs to which you will tie the apple trees, and there should be three or more of them.